There are numerous routes available to those wishing to work, invest or set up a business in the UK.

 Skilled Worker visa

-The Skilled Worker visa replaces the Tier 2 (General) category which had become the most popular work visa application for the UK despite the global pandemic.
-It is a key plank of the UK Government’s new Points Based System and another area of our expertise, for which the firm is ranked highly.
+It replaced the Tier 2 (General) category as a key plank of the UK’s Points Based System and is a major area of our expertise, for which we are ranked highly.

 To find out how we can help you please call us on 0207 033 9527 or click here to send us an email